-These epic seven-day journeys are composed for the ultimate Great Wall enthusiast.
-These seven-day adventures are optimally designed to give you the ultimate Great Wall experience.
-These hikes require you to be in good physical condition, so please be aware of how much you can handle.
-While these hikes are tough physically, you will gain a greater understanding of the Great Wall and its original strategic purpose, as well as a wonderful tour of rural Chinese culture and nature.
+These epic seven-day journeys are created for the ultimate Great Wall enthusiast.
+They brought you the wild and authentic experience with unexpected pleasure to boggle your mind.
+While these hikes are challenging physically, you will gain a greater understanding of the Great Wall and its original strategic purpose, as well as a beautiful tour of rural Chinese culture and nature.

-For the next day we will hike to Sandaoguan, an exquisite piece of wall that features both unrestored “Wild Wall” and restored wall.
+The next day we will hike to Sandaoguan, an exquisite piece of wall that features both an unrestored "Wild Wall" and a restored wall.

-Afterwards, we’ll really rough it by hiking from Dongjiakou to Xiaohekou, rugged unrestored sections that will be a challenge to climb, but the experience will be extraordinary.
+Afterward, we'll rough it by hiking from Dongjiakou to Xiaohekou, rugged unrestored sections that will be a challenge to climb, but the experience will be extraordinary.

-We’ll then resume our hike by trekking Huangyaguan, which represents a miniature composition of the entire Great Wall.
+We'll then resume our hike by trekking Huangyaguan, representing a miniature composition of the entire Great Wall.

-We’ll then end your adventure by going on the most popular Great Wall hike.
-Starting from the western end of Simatai (the rest is closed for the time being), we’ll pass through Jinshanling before ending in Gubeikou, a strategically important part of wall that last saw action when the Japanese invaded in the 1930s.
-The wall here is highly photogenic, and its steepness and partly-dilapidated state is sure to give you a good work out.
+We'll then end your adventure by going on the most famous Great Wall hike.
+Starting from the western end of Simatai (the rest is closed for the time being), we'll pass through Jinshanling before ending in Gubeikou, a strategically important part of the wall that last saw action Japanese invaded in the 1930s.
+The wall here is highly photogenic, and its steepness and partly-dilapidated state are sure to give you a good work out.

-The next day the scene will shift to Hunaghuacheng, and from here we will hike to Xishuiyu.
-The hiking here is a challenge, but you’ll be rewarded by an amazing sight when we reach Xishuiyu-the Great Wall underwater!
+The next day the scene will shift to Hunaghuacheng, and from here, we will hike to Xishuiyu.
+The hiking here is a challenge, but you’ll be rewarded by a fantastic sight when we reach Xishuiyu-the Great Wall underwater!

 The next day we will trek at Jiankou, a gorgeous section dotted with epic ruins and set up in the mountains.
-We will soon move into Mutianyu, one of the most photographed sections of the Great Wall and which features a toboggan ride on the way down!
+We will soon move into Mutianyu, one of the most photographed areas of the Great Wall, and which features a toboggan ride on the way down!

-The next day we will move into west Simatai (the rest of Simatai is closed for the time being), where the unrestored “Wid Wall” and steep steps will give you quite the workout.
+The next day we will move into west Simatai (the rest of Simatai is closed for the time being), where the unrestored “Wild Wall” and steep steps will give you quite the workout.

-We’ll then drive to Huangyaguan, a section of that is a composite of the entire Great Wall, and which is set in a gorgeous valley.
+We’ll then drive to Huangyaguan, a section of that is a composite of the entire Great Wall set in a gorgeous valley.

 We’ll conclude your odyssey by visiting the Baiyangu Marble Wall, an often overlooked unrestored section that features a 1.5k long marble wall.

-Next, we’ll tackle Jiankou, a largely dilapidated section that features awe-inspiring ruins set against some of the most beautiful scenery imaginable.
-We’ll get a break when we cross over into Mutianyu, a largely restored section where the hiking is relatively tame.
+Next, we’ll tackle Jiankou, a mostly neglected section that features awe-inspiring ruins set against some of the most beautiful scenery imaginable.
+We’ll get a break when we cross over into Mutianyu, a primarily restored section where the hiking is relatively tame.

 The following day we’ll be at Gubeikou, a vitally important section that saw some fighting during the Japanese invasion of the 1930s.